vassilux/toasterlovin.com/source/_posts/2013-08-20-freelancer-phone-system.markdown

 As for the rest of these, well...

 To be honest, I don't know what half of 'em do.
 Some of them are pretty obvious (`nat`) and others are not so much (`canreinvite` and `insecure`).
-I was going to research them so I could at least _seem_ like I have my shit together, but the state of Asterisk documentation is a travesty.
+I was going to research them so I could at least _seem_ like I have my shit together, but the state of Asterisk documentation is an [utter][docs1] [travesty][docs2].

 But I will say this: they come from the recommended `sip.conf` that Flowroute provides and I can vouch for the fact that they will result in a working Asterisk configuration.

 ## Connect your phone to Asterisk

-We need to create one more channel, so our phone can connect to Asterisk.
+We need to create one more channel so our phone can connect to Asterisk.
 These settings also go in `/etc/asterisk/sip.conf`, since our phone will also be connecting to Asterisk via SIP.
-It doesn't matter where, but you can't go wrong just appending them to the bottom, below your `[flowroute]` channel.
+It doesn't matter where, but you can't go wrong just appending them to the bottom, below the `[flowroute]` channel.

 {% codeblock /etc/asterisk/sip.conf lang:ini %}
 [13235550100]